ISISComputingGroup/ibex_developers_manual/Reflectomtery-IOC-SURF.md

 - `Height`: Distance between the beam and the centre of rotation; usually set to 0.
 This parameter moves the height stage tracking the beam.

+### Slit 3/Beam blocker

+There is no beam blocker setup on SURF.